 Kim Purvis is an independent designer, blogger, and cosmetologist specializing in wigs and hair loss.
-She’s designed floral and wall art for various magazines, sponsors, and ambassadors for the last 10 years.
+She’s designed floral and wall art for various magazines, sponsors, and has been an ambassador for some of her fav companies for the last 11 years.

 She recently created a second blog Wig Revival to expand her reach, share her knowledge in women’s hair loss, hair topper, and wig advice.

 She has been featured in print and credited in Woman’s World Magazine, Country Sampler Magazine’s Fall + Holiday Issues, and Flea Market Home & Living.
 See the full features.